deblock1376/CampaignCraft/replit.md

 - Password change functionality for admin to reset user passwords (admin-only access)
 - Secure password hashing with bcrypt for all password updates
 - Removed Performance Metrics tab from campaign preview (pending actual performance data implementation)
+- Renamed "Brand Stylesheets" to "Grounding Library" for clearer terminology
+- Updated all UI references, form labels, and documentation to use "Grounding Guide" terminology
+- Enhanced Recent Campaigns display to show account/newsroom information for all campaigns
 ```

 ## User Preferences